Douglas Hicks came to Colgate as provost and dean of the faculty in July 2012. He oversees the academic divisions

 (Cambridge University Press, 2003); and Inequality and Christian Ethics

-Hicks was formerly professor of leadership studies and religion in the Jepson School of Leadership Studies at the University of Richmond, where he taught from 1998 until 2012.
+Before arriving at Colgate, Hicks served as professor of leadership studies and religion in the Jepson School of Leadership Studies at the University of Richmond.
 Founder of Richmond’s Bonner Center for Civic Engagement, he led the development and launch of the University of Richmond Downtown initiative.
-Hicks was a board member of the Virginia Poverty Law Center and served as chair of the Richmond’s University Faculty Council.
+At Richmond Hicks served as chair of its University Faculty Council.
 He received an Outstanding Faculty Award from the State Council of Higher Education of Virginia (SCHEV), the commonwealth’s highest recognition for professors.

 An ordained minister in the Presbyterian Church (USA), Hicks has held visiting faculty positions at Union Presbyterian Seminary in Richmond and at the Harvard Divinity School.
 He is a former president of the Academy of Religious Leadership and former chair of the Religion and Social Sciences section of the American Academy of Religion.